adaptris/interlok-docs/docs/pages/cookbook/cookbook-1drive.md

-> **Summary:** interlok-azure-mail now provides a way to use Interlok with Outlook365 email
+> **Summary:** interlok-azure-onedrive provides a way to use Interlok with OneDrive

 # Introduction

-Both the Ooutlook365 consumer and producer are new additions to interlok-azure-mail, that allow for the receiving and sending of email using Microsoft Outlook accounts via Azure and their Graph API.
-One major benefit of this is the increased security and use of [OAuth2 tokens][1].
-It also removes the need to understand the IMAP/SMTP protocols.
-That said, it's not without its own set of headaches, particularly revolving around the setup and configuration of the Azure application.
+The OneDrive component provides a consumer and producer, as well as the following services: upload, download, transform.
+They enable the reading/writing of files on a OneDrive, via Azure and the Graph API.
+The transform service allows for files in one format to be downloaded in another, although the list of currently supported formats is rather small.

 ## Prerequisites

 * Active Office365 subscription
 * An Azure Active Directory application with application the following permissions, and with [Admin Consent][2] granted:
-  - Mail.Read
-  - Mail.ReadBasic
-  - Mail.ReadBasic.All
-  - Mail.ReadWrite
+  - Files.Read.All
-  - Mail.Send
+  - Files.ReadWrite.All
   - User.Read
   - User.Read.All
-* A user to send/receive email
+* A user with OneDrive access

-The Office365 consumer and producer require the above because:
+The OneDrive consumer, producer, and services require the above because:
 * Daemon applications can work only in Azure AD tenants
 * As users cannot interact with daemon applications, incremental consent isn't possible
-* Users require an Exchange mailbox to send/receive email, and this requires an [Office365 subscription][3]
+* Users require a OneDrive, and this requires an [Office365 subscription][3]

 ## Azure Application Setup